-Content Amplification

-3.7.1 The processes involved in carrying out simple construction tasks (in each of the three selected trade areas) Learners should be able to carry out simple construction tasks5 which may involve the use of any of the following trade areas.
+Content Amplification 3.7.1 The processes involved in carrying out simple construction tasks (in each of the three selected trade areas) Learners should be able to carry out simple construction tasks which may involve the use of any of the following trade areas.
 (An example of a simple construction task is shown in brackets in each case.
 These are provided as examples only, to illustrate the expected level of demand.
-Centres are free to choose construction tasks from those given in the Unit 3 controlled assessment assignment brief to suit their resources and learners' needs and interests.) textiles (cut fabric to size, finish edges, including a means of hanging, to make a pair of pleated curtains) wood (cut wood to size, to make section of stud partition with 3 vertical studs, sole plate, intermediate noggin, head plate and horizontal section of standard door lining to one edge, with architrave over plasterboard to one side) brick (mix mortar and construct brickwork panel, approximately 900 x 450 mm, to required wall thickness, using specified bond and pointing) plaster (prepare surface, fit edge beads and apply 2 coat gypsum plaster with skim finish suitable for painting) decorations (prepare, prime, and decorate new plaster wall surface, approx. 1 m2, with 2 coats emulsion, including cutting in at edges) tiles (prepare, set out and tile wall area of approx. 1 m2, with balanced cut tiles to sides and grout in contrasting colour) electrical (run cable between an imaginary supply and a wall socket; a light switch and lamp holder) plumbing (cut and join four lengths of copper tube using a selection of end feed fittings) heritage (dry stone wall building, with through stones, facing, pinning and copings).
+Centres are free to choose construction tasks from those given in the Unit 3 controlled assessment assignment brief to suit their resources and learners' needs and interests.) textiles (cut fabric to size, finish edges, including a means of hanging, to make a pair of pleated curtains) wood (cut wood to size, to make section of stud partition with 3 vertical studs, sole plate, intermediate noggin, head plate and horizontal section of standard door lining to one edge, with architrave over plasterboard to one side) brick (mix mortar and construct brickwork panel, approximately 900 x 450 mm, to required wall thickness, using specified bond and pointing) plaster (prepare surface, fit edge beads and apply 2 coat gypsum plaster with skim finish suitable for painting) decorations (prepare, prime, and decorate new plaster wall surface, approx. 1 m, with 2 coats emulsion, including cutting in at edges) tiles (prepare, set out and tile wall area of approx. 1 m2, with balanced cut tiles to sides and grout in contrasting colour) electrical (run cable between an imaginary supply and a wall socket; a light switch and lamp holder) plumbing (cut and join four lengths of copper tube using a selection of end feed fittings) heritage (dry stone wall building, with through stones, facing, pinning and copings).
+The processes involved will depend on the areas chosen and the tasks themselves.
+Typically, this will involve the learner: measuring marking cutting joining shaping assembling mixing finishingapplying surface treatments.

-• marking

-• cutting

-• joining

-shaping

-assembling service

-• mixing

-finishingapplying surface treatments.